GEICO

 Background

-While finishing my Master's Degree, I was employed as an associate designer at GEICO, serving as a UX researcher and designer.
-The majority of my work was centered around DriveEasy, a telematics initiative I helped iterate in preparation for our customer launch.
+While finishing my Master's Degree, I was employed as an associate UX designer at GEICO, serving as a UX researcher and designer.
+The majority of my work was centered around DriveEasy, a telematics initiative I helped iterate in preparation for our customer launch to 1.27 million users.

-Most of my time on the telematics team at GEICO was spent building out the settings section of the application.
+My time on the telematics team at GEICO was primarily spent building out the settings section of the application.
 I was responsible for taking rough wireframes and transforming them into development-ready mockups.
 This included constant communication with product managers and the development team to ensure that my designs met the needs of every stakeholder.
 The result was a fully functional prototype of the settings and comprehensive documentation of each component and frame used throughout.

 My team's primary goal for the product at customer launch was to create a singular mobile experience where customers could both access their auto insurance information as well as view and manage the details of their DriveEasy policy.
 We aimed to provide customers with information about their driving habits, educate them on how to improve their safety, and display their driving history.
 These efforts specifically focused on improving the content of our messaging, making navigation around the application more intuitive, and promoting safer driving habits.